It's much more than just Pokemon Go

 3. Golf Scope (free with paid premium option available)

 Golf is one of those games you could play for years yet never improve much at.
 It takes athletic prowess and analytic acumen.
 The latter is probably where most people never get it right, if only because it actually takes time to learn how wind affects a drive, or how a slope affects a putt.
 Here is where an augmented reality app like Golf Scope can really help you up your game.
+[Note: app no longer available]

-Features like Green Map show you contours, elevation and distance displayed in 3d on the putting green, while Aim Target shows you where to aim.
+Features like Green Map show you contours, elevation, and distance displayed in 3d on the putting green, while Aim Target shows you where to aim.

 Other features help you measure the speed of any green, where the break is so you can line up a perfect putt and how much power to putt with.
 Other features augment your putting game as well.
-A premium subscription gets you access to all of the technology this augmented reality app provides.
+A premium subscription gives you access to all of the technology this augmented reality app provides.

 4. INKHUNTER (free with paid ad-removal option available)